Work changed, but that doesn’t mean employees can forget workplace etiquette.

 Aside from appearance etiquette, some employees might have forgotten the shared-space, human-interaction and collegiality expectations for the workplace.

-Plus, the workplace continues to evolve.
+Plus, workplace etiquette continues to evolve.
 Companies and employees are still building their new norms.

 So employees might need etiquette reminders on how to act, work and play in the office – even if it seems like rules should go without saying.
 And some etiquette rules will be new – results of how COVID-19 changed our workplaces and lives.